 The Seven Types of Failed Thought Leaders

-- The Worker Bee - Many of us start our careers as worker bees. .
+- The Worker Bee - Many of us start our careers as worker bees.
+We are working so hard on the tasks at hand that we don't even bother to dream up new, important things.
 This person hopes that their hard work alone will propel them upward, and it does at first.
 Their ideas tend to be efficiency-oriented, incremental, and uncontroversial, while others set their objectives for them.
 In strong organizations, worker bees who don't demonstrate broader thinking skills eventually disqualify themselves for certain assignments and leadership roles because others perceive their demeanor as symptomatic of a lack of boldness and imagination.

 - The Wallflower - The wallflower looks like a worker bee from afar, but unlike the worker bee she actually does have substantive ideas bounding around in her head.
 Unfortunately, Wallflowers are either too shy or ambivalent to stand behind their ideas and risk possible embarrassment.
 They might share their thoughts in private or during one-on-one meetings when the stakes are low, but they don't work at getting "air time" for their ideas, and so they never take hold.